-Rudolph F. "Pete" Matejcek was born on February 17, 1909 in Lankin, North Dakota.
+Rudolph F. "Pete" Matejcek was born February 17, 1909, in Lankin, North Dakota.
 He was the son of John and Josephine (Kadlec) Matejcek.
 In 1926, he graduated from Lankin High School and inherited the family farm in 1928 following the death of his father.
 The farm survived the Great Depression, as Matejcek phrased it, on a "complete poverty level existence."

-In 1935, Matejcek was elected to the Lankin School Board, on which he served for sixteen years.
+In 1935, Matejcek was elected to the Lankin School Board, where he served for sixteen years.
 He also served on the Norton Township Board for twelve years, beginning in 1937.
 In 1938, he unsuccessfully campaigned for a seat in the North Dakota House of Representatives as a member of the Democratic Party.

 In 1939, Matejcek took an active role in the founding of the Lankin Farmers Union Elevator Company and the Lankin Farmers Union Local no. 1237.
-Matejcek functioned as secretary to Local No. 1237 into the 1940s; one of his tasks was to write "all influential personalities" involved with choosing a location of the processing plant for the Rural Electrification Association.
+Matejcek was secretary to Local No. 1237 into the 1940s, and one of his tasks was to write "all influential personalities" involved with choosing a location of the processing plant for the Rural Electrification Association.
 In 1945, Matejcek helped found the Rural Fire Department, which served several rural communities surrounding Lankin.
 He acted as secretary of this organization until 1967, when the Rural Fire Protection District was formed.

 R.F.
 Matejcek married Mayme Schanilec of Veseleyville, North Dakota on June 14, 1937.
 The couple was wed at St. Luke's Church in Veseleyville.
 They had three daughters: Catherine Marie, Joan Marie and Mary Lou.
 Mayme Matejcek died as a result of cancer on September 14, 1976.
 In 1979, R.F.
 Matejcek married the former Ella Hewitt Gillham of Forest River.
 Matejcek died August 7, 2006.

 "R.F.
 'Pete' Matejcek Family," in Walsh Heritage, Volume Four: 973-975